openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -15

-   * credential response always returns an array when not returning a transaction_i with the option for additional meta-data
+   * credential response always returns an array when not returning a transaction_id with the option for additional meta-data
+   * deferred credential response always returns an array (same as credential response)
+   * moved notification_id to the metadata in the credential response

    -14